-- the adopting parent of the child, or
+- the adopting parent of a child, or

 - another person caring for the child under exceptional circumstances

-You may still be eligible if one of the people above is eligible and they transfer the payment to you.
-You also need to:
+You may still be eligible if the eligible individual above receives the payment and they transfer the payment to you.
+Additionally, you will also need to:

 - meet the work test for Parental Leave Pay